Learn these tips on how to defeat cutworms, one of the most destructive garden foes.

 Unlike the nibbling attacks launched by most other garden insect pests, cutworm damage — immediate and irrevocable — is fatal to seedlings.
 And just one lonely cutworm can destroy several plants in a single night's foray.

 Most cutworms are gray, brown, or black, sometimes with spots or stripes.
-They average about an inch long, tend to curl up when disturbed, and, after the better part of two summers spent in the destructive larval form, become harmless, nectar-drinking owlet moths (family Noctuidae
+They average about an inch long, tend to curl up when disturbed, and, after the better part of two summers spent in the destructive larval form, become harmless, nectar-drinking owlet moths (family Noctuidae), commonly known as millers.

 For the sake of scientific convenience, the 20,000 or so species of cutworms are frequently divided according to feeding habits into four primary groups: surface feeders, tunnel makers, subterranean cutworms and climbers.